How To Insert Code And Scripts Into WordPress Posts And Pages

 If you need help understanding basic HTML formatting tags, see this tutorial: A Guide To HTML Formatting In WordPress

 In WordPress, you can add many useful scripts and snippets of code to your posts and pages using plugins that let you “call” (i.e. automatically process) the script by typing or pasting a ‘shortcode’ into your content.

 What Is A Shortcode?

-A shortcode looks like a descriptive string of text enclosed in square brackets, e.g. ‘[ezformshortcode]’ …
+A shortcode typically looks like little strings of text wrapped in square brackets, e.g. [ezformshortcode].

 How Shortcodes Work